 About the Prax Group

-Headquartered in London, England, with trading offices and group companies in Switzerland, Singapore, the USA, Albania, Belgium, Nigeria and Kazakhstan, the Prax Group – headed by State Oil Limited – is a leading independent trading, storage, distribution and retail group dealing in crude oil, petroleum products and bio-fuels.
+The Prax Group – headed by State Oil Limited – is headquartered in London, England, with trading offices and group companies in Singapore, USA, Albania, Belgium, Nigeria and Kazakhstan and is a leading independent trading, storage, distribution and retail group dealing in crude oil, petroleum products and bio-fuels.

-This statement covers the following Prax Group companies: State Oil Limited, Prax Petroleum Limited, Harvest Energy Limited, H.K.S.
-Retail Limited, Brobot Petroleum Limited, Prax Bunker Belgium BVBA and Prax Pte Ltd.
+This statement covers the following Prax Group companies: State Oil Limited, Prax Petroleum Limited, Harvest Energy Limited, Harvest Energy (Dealerships) Limited, H.K.S.
+Retail Limited, Brobot Petroleum Limited, Harvest Energy Marine BV, Prax Inc and Prax Pte Ltd.

-As part of our initiative to identify and mitigate risk, we have begun to assess potential risk areas in our supply chain.
 As our global operations expand, we continue to focus on this, particularly in regions and industries considered high-risk for human trafficking and slavery.
-When on-boarding counterparties and concluding contracts, we are aware of indicators of these risks and ensure that appropriate contractual and operational protections are put in place.
+When on-boarding counterparties and concluding contracts, we will ensure that we vet and understand their businesses and the sources of the products and services we purchase.

-While employees and third-party stakeholders are generally aware of the legal requirements and our business policies relating to slavery and human trafficking, we intend in the coming financial year to formalise further our approach to this awareness and will increase the time and resources we dedicate to structured training of employees and engagement with third party stakeholders.
+While employees and third-party stakeholders are generally aware of the legal requirements and our business policies relating to slavery and human trafficking, we intend to further increase awareness and will increase the time and resources we dedicate to structured training of employees and engagement with third party stakeholders.